PRIZM-Experiment/prizm-data-wrangling/README.md

 sqlite3 < build.sql
 ```

-If successful, after a few minutes a binary file named `metadatabase.db` encapsulating all of PRIZM's metadata will have been generated.
-This file can be placed in whichever directory is most convenient for the user.
+If successful, after a few minutes a binary file named `metadatabase.db` will have been generated.
+This file encapsulates all of PRIZM's metadata, and can be placed in whichever directory is most convenient for the user.

 Next, edit the directory addresses in `settings.json` to reflect the chosen locations for the `metadatabase.db` file and the PRIZM data itself.
 As an example, for a user accessing PRIZM data through Niagara and keeping their `metadatabase.db` within a `prizm-data-wrangling` repository cloned to their root directory, the settings should be as follows.
 ```json